SankalpKothari0904/Parallel-Programming-Constructs/Integrating_Parallel_Programming/OpenMP_Tools_Java.md

-# OpenMP Like Tools
+# OpenMP Tools In Java

 ## Overview

 OpenMp is widely used for implementing parallel programming constructs in a local environment/cluster and is considered an industry standard.
-The OpenMP documentation provides directives and functions only for C/C++ and Fortran.
+The OpenMP documentation provides directives and functions only for C/C++ and Fortran, so a programmer could direct the compiler to generate multithreaded code through a sequence of directives.
 Hence we will look at how OpenMP like tools are being developed in other programming languages and try to come to a generalized approach on building programming languages that support parallelism.

 ## Exploration of tools